DapperDodo/php-service-layer/README.md

  - simple throttling and killswitches
  - modular and layered architecture

-### known issues:
+### known issues

  1: The caching system is imperfect: The memcache pool is polled every request.

-### disclaimer

-This project has been used in production, on a set of high traffic game portals.
-It has been my first attempt at creating a Microservices toolkit, before the term Microservices was coined.

-Since then I have moved away from PHP and embraced Go (Golang) as my language of choice for implementing Microservices.